-The Success Center offers the TABE (Test of Adult Basic Education) which is required for Workforce Development programs.
+The Success Center offers the TABE (Test of Adult Basic Education).
+See page 36 for information on TABE testing requirements.
 Basic skills instruction for Workforce Development students to meet the basic-skills level required for completion of a program is provided concurrently through Vocational Preparatory Instruction.
 Staff are available daily to provide professional assistance to students who need help with required course work in reading, mathematics, language, employability skills, and complimentary skills needed in the workplace.